 - State of Michigan

-Events planned in the following outdoor areas must be pre-scheduled, as noted below prior to requesting AVPFO permission:
+Events planned in the following outdoor areas shall be pre-scheduled, as noted below prior to requesting AVPFO permission:

 |Central Campus Diag & North Campus Gerstacker Grove